 And the beauty is that the pastry perfectly balances the sweet candy and fillings.
-It's all in an easy dessert that will take you about 20 minutes to throw together!
+It's all in an easy Halloween dessert (you can make them pre or post Halloween for a Halloween party) that will take you about 20 minutes to throw together!
 So if you're not sure what to do with leftover Halloween candy and looking for Halloween candy leftover recipes, you've come to the right place.
 This recipe will give your candy a new life and it's a nice change of pace from the typical leftover Halloween candy cookie bars!

 This leftover Halloween candy recipe was inspired by my other Halloween candy recipes, Boo Batter Ice Cream (no churn) and Halloween Jack o'lantern Candy Cupcakes on this site.
 They are both loaded with candy and make great use of your leftover Halloween candy too!